-The Langdale Smoke Control requires a Class 1 chimney of its own, a shared chimney will not be suitable.
+The Pickering smoke control stove requires a Class 1 chimney of it's own, a shared chimney will not be suitable.
 The chimney must be sound, free from leaks and swept before installation.
-If the chimney requires lining, a lining must be used which is suitable for wood and solid fuel, with a minimum of 150mm internal diameter.
+If the chimney requires lining, a lining must be used which is suitable for wood and solid fuel, with a minimum of 125mm internal diameter.
 A metre of flue pipe should be used from the stove before the chimney lining, and the lining must be installed to manufacturers' instructions.
-Alternatively if there is no chimney then an insulated stainless steel flue may be used to BS EN 15287-1:2007 + A1:2010 with a minimum of 150mm internal diameter, and must be installed to manufacturers' instructions.
+Alternatively if there is no chimney then an insulated stainless steel flue may be used to BS EN 15287-1:2007+A1:2010 with a minimum of 125mm internal diameter and must be installed to manufacturers' instructions and to relevant Building Regulations.
+The length of the chimney or flue must be at least 4.5 meters from the top of the stove and must finish in a down draught free area.

-The length of the chimney or flue must be at least 4.5metres from the top of the stove, and must finish in a down draught free area.
-A stove must not be installed into a room where there is an extractor fan - fumes could be pulled down the chimney.
+A stove must not be installed into a room where there is an extractor fan or fumes could be pulled down the chimney.

-It is essential to provide a facility for sweeping the chimney, and this may be done by installing a soot door in the brickwork or providing an access plate in the register plate or flue pipe.
-The flue is fitted from the top of the stove and the baffle can be removed to sweep up through the stove.
+It is essential to provide a facility for sweeping the chimney - this may be done by installing a soot door in the brickwork or providing an access plate in the register plate or flue pipe.
+With the flue fitted from the top of the stove the baffles can be removed to sweep up through the stove.

-To connect the flue pipe to an existing chimney, a register plate is required, preferably made of metal.
+To connect the flue pipe to an existing chimney a register plate is required, preferably made of metal.
 A collar is welded to the underside of the register plate so that the flue pipe can be placed into the spigot on top of the stove and round the outside of the collar on the register plate, so forming a 'funnel' effect.
-In this way, any moisture running down the chimney will be directed back into the stove instead of seeping out onto the top of the stove.
+In this way any moisture running down the chimney will be directed back into the stove instead of seeping out onto the top of the stove.

-Connect the stove to the chimney using vitreous enameled flue pipe, from the top of the stove.
+Connect the stove to the chimney using vitreous enamelled flue pipe from the top of the stove.
 Make sure that all joints and connections are well sealed.